bruj0/jenkins_pipeline/README.md

 Our application runs under django and consist of a frontend, backend and a database.

-It will orchestrated using docker-compose and each one of the parts will have its own container.
+It will be orchestrated using docker-compose and each one of the parts will have its own container.

 This docker-compose file describes the "dev" branch of our application and can be used for any other branch like master or production.

+File: project1/docker-compose.yml
 ```dockerfile
 version: '3'